enzo-project/enzo-e/index.rst

    parameters-file
    design

-A short workshop on using Enzo-P and developing with Cello was presented at the Enzo Workshop in 2015.
-Below are PDF documents of the presentation.

-   :download:`Using and Developing Enzo-P/Cello--Part I: Using Enzo-P <./using-enzo-p.pdf>`
+An Enzo-P / Cello User and Developer Guide is available from the link below.
+(Warning, it's big (0.2GB).
+And mostly outdated, though I will be updating it over the coming weeks.)

-   :download:`Using and Developing Enzo-P/Cello--Part II: Developing with Cello <./developing-with-cello.pdf>`
+   :download:`Using and Developing Enzo-P/Cello <./enzo-p-cello.pdf>`

 James Bordner
 jobordner@ucsd.edu